eighteyes/tt-rules/manual.md

   - All Trolls finish Action before Minion Orders are declared.
   - Conflicts are resolved before Orders.
 - Minion: Declare Orders, Resolve Conflicts
-  - Players declare their Orders one at a time by stating the Construction and required workers
+  - Players declare their Orders one at a time by stating the Construction and required Minions
   - An insufficient number of Communal Workers causes a Conflict

 #### Era Specific Actions